cr0stata/cr0stata/README.md

 ### Hi there 👋
 My real name is Stefano!
-I'm an aerospace engineer and I am passionate about technology in general.
+I'm an aerospace engineer and I am in love with tech.
 I'm always striving to learn more.
 - 🚀 I’m research fellow with a special focus in propulsion engineering
 - 📖 I’m currently studying sys optimization and its application to propulsion frameworks